MrR0807/Notes/understanding-parquet-file.md

 }
 ```

-Running this several times returns me that metadata is read in `800 - 1500 ms`.
+Running this several times returns me that metadata in `800 - 1500 ms`.
 This is a 10-18x improvement.
 Remember from "Columnar data layout" chapter, shrinking the size of metadata file is not to primarily save space, but to optimise disk transfer part.
 Oh, and `metadata.avro` file is about 25 MB.

 #### Ranges of indexes